Jinetics/pyFCM-docs/docs/index.md

 ## Installation

-The software which is based on Python is already pre-installed on the supplied computers.
+The software which is based on Python 3.10 is already pre-installed on the supplied computers.
-It can be used through Python's import statement: `import pyFCM`.
+It can be used through Python's import statement.
+For example, the main class can be imported by `from pyFCM.process_control_module import PCM`.
+Details and examples on initializing the class are explained [here](init.md).

 ## Hardware Components and Their Interaction with pyFCM